Episcopal Church (United States): Membership

-Roughly half of those identifying as Episcopalian are converts; the vast majority of converts (93%) were raised in another Christian denomination, with 37% coming from Mainline Protestantism, 29% from Roman Catholicism, 24% from Evangelical Protestantism, and 3% from some other Christian tradition.
+As of 2019, roughly half (48%) of those identifying as Episcopalian are converts; the vast majority of converts (93%) were raised in another Christian denomination, with 37% coming from Mainline Protestantism, 29% from Roman Catholicism, 24% from Evangelical Protestantism, and 3% from some other Christian tradition.
 In the years preceding 2012 over 225,000 Roman Catholics became Episcopalians and as of 2012, there are "432 living Episcopal priests [who] have been received [as priests] from the Roman Catholic Church."

-According to statistics, U.S. membership dropped 2.7 percent from a reported 1,866,758 members in 2013 to 1,745,156 in 2016, a loss of 121,602 persons.
-Attendance took an even steeper hit, with the average number of Sunday worshipers dropping from 623,691 in 2013 to 570,454 in 2016, a decline of 53,237 persons in the pews, down 8.5 percent.
-Congregations dropped to 6,473.

 The Episcopal Church experienced notable growth in the first half of the 20th century, but like many mainline churches, it has had a decline in membership in more recent decades.
 Membership grew from 1.1 million members in 1925 to a peak of over 3.4 million members in the mid-1960s.
 Between 1970 and 1990, membership declined from about 3.2 million to about 2.4 million.
 Once changes in how membership is counted are taken into consideration, the Episcopal Church's membership numbers were broadly flat throughout the 1990s, with a slight growth in the first years of the 21st century.
-A loss of 115,000 members was reported for the years 2003–2005.

 Some theories about the decline in membership include a failure to sufficiently reach beyond ethnic barriers in an increasingly diverse society, and the low fertility rates prevailing among the predominant ethnic groups traditionally belonging to the church.
+As of 2023-24, Episcopal Church membership remains predominantly white (86%).
+In 2025, Molly James, an interim executive officer, reported that the Episcopal Church's decline is "primarily because of a decline in birth rates: Episcopalians simply have fewer children than they did during the mid-20th century."
 In 1965, there were 880,000 children in Episcopal Sunday School programs.
 By 2001, the number had declined to 297,000.

 Political leanings

 The Episcopal Church used to be heavily associated with the Republican Party, such that it was jokingly referred to as "the Republican Party at prayer."
 Episcopalians were often associated with the Rockefeller Republican wing of the Republican Party.
 This demonstrated the perception of many Episcopalians' "political conservatism [and] theological liberalism."
 During the 1970s, Episcopalian Republicans were associated with the more socially liberal wing of the Republican Party.

-In modern times, members of the Episcopal Church tend to identify more as moderate (38%) or liberal (32%) rather than conservative (28%).
-According to a 2025 Pew Research Center study with 627 self-identified Episcopalians, 57% describe themselves as Democrats or Democratic-leaning independents, 37% describe themselves as Republicans or Republican-leaning independents, and 6% state that they do not identify with either party.
+As of 2023-24, according to a Pew Research Center study, members of the Episcopal Church tend to identify more as moderate (34%) or liberal (34%) rather than conservative (30%).
+According to that same study, 57% describe themselves as Democrats or Democratic-leaning independents, 38% describe themselves as Republicans or Republican-leaning independents, and 4% state that they do not identify with either party.